who we are

 Dr Sarah Lewis has a wealth of experience and knowledge working closely within English prisons for over 16 years.
 Carrying out her doctoral studies on therapeutic correctional relationships.
 She feels passionate about promoting humanistic principles in practice.

-Noel has been involved in the Criminal Justice System since 2006 and joined PRS as a researcher in September 2016.
+Noel joined PRS as a researcher in September 2016.
 This led to him becoming the business manager in 2019 and central to the organisations development.
 Noel is a major advocate in positive change and believes everyone has the capability to unlock their highest potential.